-Poudre Community Academy is an alternative high school program for grades 9-12 that provides students with a small supportive environment in a closed campus setting.
-Poudre Community Academy has a small pupil-teacher ratio providing successful academic experiences through improved academic and social skills.
-Students have access to FRCC programs as well as dual enrollment opportunities.
-Most PCA students remain in the program through graduation.
+Poudre Community Academy is an alternative school, serving grades 8-12, that provides students with a small supportive environment in a closed campus setting.
+Poudre Community Academy has a small pupil-teacher ratio and extra support staff, providing successful academic experiences through improved academic and social skills.
+Students have access to FRCC programs, dual enrollment opportunities on and off campus, athletics and other school activities.

 Pathways After Hours is a program for students to earn high school credits in grades 9-12.
 Placement in the program requires a counselor or administrator's recommendation.
 All coursework is self-paced and skills such as work ethic and consistent attendance are emphasized throughout the program.

-Opportunities Unlimited is a re-engagement program housed in both Poudre High School and Fort Collins High School, which caters to students who are off track for graduation or have dropped out of a high school in PSD.
-OU students are able to work towards their diploma (if the student has 30 credits or less to earn) or GED while concurrently enrolled in Front Range Community College courses.
-This three-semester program covers students' tuition, books, and GED costs if they earn a C or higher in FRCC courses.
+Opportunities Unlimited is a re-engagement program housed in Poudre High School, which caters to students who are off track for graduation or have dropped out of a high school in PSD.
+OU students work towards their diploma (if the student has 30 credits or less to earn) or HiSET (GED).
+After one semester of the program, if students are deemed to be college ready, they may choose to concurrently enroll in Front Range Community College courses.
+For OU students that are concurrently enrolled, the program will cover the cost of tuition at FRCC until the student turns 21 years old.

-Program eligibility: Students listed in the PSD drop out statistics or students that are at risk of not completing the graduation requirements of 240 credits.
+Program eligibility: Students ages 17-20 who at risk of not completing the graduation requirements of 240 credits.